allenai/allennlp/tutorials/getting_started/another_model_example.md

 ```

 The constructor takes these dependencies as inputs, where by default we're splitting text into
-words, and representing them as single word ids (as opposed to, say, sequences of character ids).
+words and representing them as single word ids (as opposed to, say, sequences of character ids).
 To get different tokenization behavior or different word representations, you just need to pass in
 different objects when you construct the `DatasetReader`.

-But where do I construct the `DatasetReader`, you ask?
-Well, you don't, at least not if you're
+Typically, though, you would not be constructing the `SemanticScholarDatasetReader` yourself.
-following the recommended approach to using AllenNLP.
-Instead, you specify a [JSON configuration
-file](configuration.md), and AllenNLP uses that configuration file to construct your
+Instead, you specify a [JSON configuration file](configuration.md), and AllenNLP uses that
-`DatasetReader` and your `Model` for you (among other things).
-In order for the library to be
+configuration file to construct your `DatasetReader` and your `Model` for you (among other things).
-able to construct your objects from the JSON in your configuration, you need to do two things.
+In order for the library to be able to construct your objects from the JSON in your configuration,
-First, you need to _register_ your objects with our library, so that our code can find your class
+you need to do two things.
+First, you need to _register_ your objects with our library, so that
-when it tries to instantiate a `DatasetReader`.
-That is what the first line in the code above is
+our code can find your class when it tries to instantiate a `DatasetReader`.
+That is what the
-doing; we register `SemanticScholarDatasetReader` as a `DatasetReader` with the name `s2_papers`,
+first line in the code above is doing; we register `SemanticScholarDatasetReader` as a
-which will let us use that name in our JSON configuration file.
-Then, when AllenNLP is trying to
+`DatasetReader` with the name `s2_papers`, which will let us use that name in our JSON
-construct a `DatasetReader`, it will take the parameters you specify and pass them to the
+configuration file.
+Then, when AllenNLP is trying to construct a `DatasetReader`, it will take the
-`from_params` method.
-This method takes a `Params` object, which is just a JSON dictionary with
+parameters you specify and pass them to the `from_params` method.
+This method takes a `Params`
-some added functionality, and constructs the `SemanticScholarDatasetReader`.
-All of the
+object, which is just a JSON dictionary with some added functionality, and constructs the
-`DatasetReader`'s dependencies that we want to be able to configure from the JSON file need to be
+`SemanticScholarDatasetReader`.
+All of the `DatasetReader`'s dependencies that we want to be able
-constructed here.
-In this case, we just create a `Tokenizer` and a `TokenIndexer` dictionary,
+to configure from the JSON file need to be constructed here.
+In this case, we just create a
-using methods that are built in to the library.
+`Tokenizer` and a `TokenIndexer` dictionary, using methods that are built in to the library.

 And that's it!
 In just a few lines of code, we have a flexible `DatasetReader` that will get us
 data for our `Model`.
 We can run the test we wrote with `pytest` and see that it passes.